- 1 Counselling for the First Time?

 - I will not discuss our work with anyone (such as I will not discuss our work online in publicly-accessible forums (such as Facebook groups for counsellors), nor with my friends nor colleagues).

-However, there are two exceptions to this:-
+However, there are two exceptions to these matters:-

 - As I am a member of the British Association for Counselling and Psychotherapy, one of my commitments to you is to seek a regular consultation on my work.
 This consultation is funded by me, and is with an experience consultant (sometimes called a counselling supervisor – although “supervisor” is not meant to imply that the person is in charge of me in any way).
 I will discuss my work with my choice of supervisor, which may include my work with you from time to time, but I will choose a supervisor who does not know you personally nor professionally.